Graves Of Early Benton County Settlers Not Final Resting Place

 Graves of Pioneers Give Place To Business Building (The Madison County Record - Huntsville, Arkansas - May 14, 1925)

 Bentonville -There was in progress last week of the little city of Centerton, four miles west of Bentonville, the removal of the bones of some of the most prominent of Benton county's pioneer citizens, from a spot where they have rested for 77 years, to a nearby public cemetery, the removal being made necessary by the sale of the property for a business building.
 The event has recalled many events in the early history of the county and has attracted wide interest in the neighborhood.
-The tombs are those of Col. James McKisick, who came from Scotland to Tennessee, and to Benton county, Arkansas, in 1834, of his wife, Mary V. McKisick and members of their household.
+The tombs are those of Col. James McKisick, who came from Tennessee, and to Benton county, Arkansas, in 1834, of his wife, Mary V. McKisick and members of their household.

 One of the tombs of the McKisisks in the Centerton Cemetery